 - Participate in all relevant induction and training programs

-- Only undertake duties that are within your capacity to undertake and that you are authorised to perform and always operate under the direction and supervision of nominated staff and volunteers and obey reasonable directions and instructions
+- Only undertake duties you are authorised to perform and always operate under the direction and supervision of nominated staff and volunteers and obey reasonable directions and instructions

-- Understand and comply with the SHBG’s policies and procedures, including privacy, volunteers, working with children
+- Understand and comply with relevant SHBG policies and procedures, including privacy.

 - Notify your supervisor or another member of staff of any health and safety issues or potentially hazardous situations that may pose a risk to you or others and report any accidents or incidents relating to staff, volunteers, or the workplace